PowerShellEmpire/PowerTools/PowerView/README.md

                                         on on target machines
-    Find-GPOLocation                -   takes a user/group and makes machines they have effective rights over through GPO enumeration and correlation
+    Find-GPOLocation                -   takes a user/group and makes machines they have effective rights over through GPO enumeration and correlation Find-GPOComputerAdmin           -   takes a computer and determines who has admin rights over it through GPO enumeration

 ## User-Hunting Functions:
     Invoke-UserHunter               -   finds machines on the local domain where specified users are logged into, and can optionally check if the current user has local admin access to found machines